How Much Recyclable Materials End Up In Landfill? Is It Getting Worse? 🚯

 Question 1: does recycling collected in recycling bins go to landfill?

 The answer is yes, though at a much lower rate than people think.
-Due to ever-increasing waste levies, it is in waste companies financial interest to recycle as much as possible.
-Due to the cost of recycling vs landfill (i.e., $300 a tonne for general waste tipping in Sydney versus a cash rebate for cardboard), it explains why companies really are incentivised to recycle wherever and whenever possible.
+Due to ever-increasing waste levies, it is in waste companies’ financial interest to recycle as much as possible.
+The cost of recycling vs the increasing costs of landfilling explains why companies really are incentivised to recycle wherever and whenever possible.

 Of course, some unscrupulous companies will misrepresent where waste goes such as the practice by some firms of shipping huge volumes of waste to Qld to avoid the NSW waste levy.
 However, in the vast majority of cases, commercial recycling is recycled.

 This is different for many council recycling services.
 Check the details out below for more information.